ielab/sigir2018-health-search-tutorial/README.md

-# The Health Search Tutorial
+# The SIGIR 2018 Health Search Tutorial

 Welcome to the homepage for The Health Search Tutorial - a full day on all things Information Retrieval for the Health domain.